 About the CRASH Project (College Roads and Safety Habits)

-How it works: Participating organizations or groups receive a $1,000 stipend to develop a campaign through the school year.
-Incentives up to $2,500 will be provided for completing the program.
+Participating organizations receive a $1,000 stipend to develop a transportation safety campaign throughout the school year.
+Colleges will compete for cash prizes.
 A BIANJ advisor will provide support and assistance every step of the way.
 Final projects will be showcased on our website and promoted to community partners.
+Join other college campuses in making a difference by participating in our program today!

 Questions?
 Contact us or call 732-745-0200.